-- 4. Students will be informed of what is expected from them in the course catalogue and/or on Canvas. - 5.
-Regulations concerning the order during written tests are stated in the Rules and Regulations of the Examination Board.
-If the institutional administration provides the possibility to register for a test outside of the regular registration period, an administration fee of € 20.00 per test will be charged. - 6.
-The further descriptions of the tests, including obligatory practicals, as stated in the most recent version of the relevant course channel on Canvas and/or course catalogue and the HEPL master thesis manual, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 7.
+- Regulations concerning the order during written tests are stated in the Rules and Regulations of the Examination Board.
+Students who register outside the regular registration period may be charged a €20.00 administration fee. - 11.
+The further descriptions of the tests, including obligatory practicals, as stated in the most recent version of the relevant course channel on Canvas and/or course catalogue and the HEPL master thesis manual, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 12.
 In accordance with the Act, the Examination Board takes necessary measures to guarantee the quality of the tests and the examinations including the organization and procedures concerning the tests and the examinations.
-The Examination Board can declare a test of an individual student or a group of students invalid if the test, or organization or procedures concerning the test, do not meet the quality requirements. - 8.
-The student who participates in educational and examination facilities is obliged, at the request of invigilators, examiners and other designated persons, to immediately disclose name and address and to give student card for inspection.
+The Examination Board can declare a test of an individual student or a group of students invalid if the test, or organization or procedures concerning the test, do not meet the quality requirements. - 13.
+The student participating in education and examination facilities is obliged, upon the request of invigilators, examiners and other designated persons, to immediately disclose name and address and identify themselves by presenting a valid identification document and the proof showing that the student is entitled to participate therein.